 Now more than ever people have cameras, as a dedicated cameraman I’m being squeezed by the ready availability of cameras.
 Everyone over the age of 5 seems to have one (gross over generalization, I know).
 So now more than ever I have to be inventive with my imaging, flexibility and the old cliche of thinking outside the box are more important than ever before.
 Don’t be afraid to try new techniques, think about a sequence or image you want to acquire, no matter how crazy or impossible it first appears to be, then work out how to do it.
 Dare to be different.

-Fixing services, location scouts, permits, talent, crew, camera assets, camera rentals, customs clearence, vehicles, accomodations….
-All things you would rather know about BEFORE you get off the plane for your production’s location shoot.
+The first Survivor Palau needed location scouts, fixing services, permits, talent, crew, camera assets, camera rentals, customs clearence, vehicles, accomodations….
+All things the production team needed to know about BEFORE they got off the plane for the production shoot.

 This is where having an experienced and well connected local crew can save you time and money, ensuring you get what you need to deliver your project on budget and on time.